awsdocs/aws-lambda-developer-guide/doc_source/vpc.md

 ## Guidelines for Setting Up VPC\-Enabled Lambda Functions<a name="vpc-setup-guidelines"></a>

 Your Lambda function automatically scales based on the number of events it processes\.
 The following are general guidelines for setting up VPC\-enabled Lambda functions to support the scaling behavior\.
 + If your Lambda function accesses a VPC, you must make sure that your VPC has sufficient ENI capacity to support the scale requirements of your Lambda function\.
-You can use the following formula to approximately determine the ENI capacity\.
+You can use the following formula to approximately determine the ENI requirements\.

   ```
   Projected peak concurrent executions * (Memory in GB / 3GB)
   ```

   Where:
   + **Projected peak concurrent execution** – Use the information in [Managing Concurrency](concurrent-executions.md) to determine this value\.
   + **Memory** – The amount of memory you configured for your Lambda function\.
 + The subnets you specify should have sufficient available IP addresses to match the number of ENIs\.

   We also recommend that you specify at least one subnet in each Availability Zone in your Lambda function configuration\.
 By specifying subnets in each of the Availability Zones, your Lambda function can run in another Availability Zone if one goes down or runs out of IP addresses\.

-**Note**
-If your VPC does not have sufficient ENIs or subnet IPs, your Lambda function will not scale as requests increase, and you will see an increase in function failures\.
-AWS Lambda currently does not log errors to CloudWatch Logs that are caused by insufficient ENIs or IP addresses\.
-If you see an increase in errors without corresponding CloudWatch Logs, you can invoke the Lambda function synchronously to get the error responses \(for example, test your Lambda function in the AWS Lambda console because the console invokes your Lambda function synchronously and displays errors\)\.
+If your VPC does not have sufficient ENIs or subnet IPs, your Lambda function will not scale as requests increase, and you will see an increase in invocation errors \(`EC2ThrottledException`\)\.
+For asynchronous invocation, if you see an increase in errors without corresponding CloudWatch Logs, invoke the Lambda function synchronously in the console to get the error responses\.